-HISTORY OF PHIL WELCH STADIUM
+HISTORY OF PHIL WELCH STADIUM & BASEBALL IN ST. JOSEPH

 The city of St. Joseph had secured its share of dollars of matching federal funding with an earlier bond issue that also paid for the construction of several fire stations, and a new police station.
-Phil Welch, the Mayor of St. Joseph, from 1936-1946, and later became a congressman, had led that victorious effort.
+Phil Welch, the Mayor of St. Joseph, from 1936-1946, and later a congressman, led that victorious effort.

-The Stadium was built in 1939 as a WPA project at a cost of more then $100,000 and dedicated to the Mayor of St. Joseph, Phil Welch, in 1964.
+The stadium was built in 1939 as a WPA project at a cost of more then $100,000 and dedicated to the Mayor of St. Joseph, Phil Welch, in 1964.
 Lehr Construction Co. of St. Joseph was the general contractor for the stadium.
 The reported capacity was 4,277.
 The stadium had been built in just 10 weeks, but was not ready for opening day.
 Opening day was played at Thames Stadium because of the delay.
 Construction began on April 15 and with all but a few details had been completed in time for opening day on June 23,1939 for the dedication.

 More than 3,500 fans were on hand for the first game as the St. Joseph Saints lost to the Muskogee Reds, with the score of 12-11.
-Opening Day for the St. Joseph Saints marked the official observance of Class C Western Association’s 100th Anniversary of baseball, with league officials and other dignitaries on hand for the occasion.
+Opening Day for the St. Joseph Saints marked the official observance of Class C Western Association’s 100th anniversary of baseball, with league officials and other dignitaries on hand for the occasion.

-Satchel Paige appeared here when the Kansas City Monarchs played a game annually at the Stadium.
+Satchel Paige appeared at Phil Welch Stadium when the Kansas City Monarchs played a game annually at the ballpark.
 He also was here with his traveling all-stars.

-As a high school player 1943, Yogi Berra was the player to hit a home run over the 420 foot wall in center field.
-He was playing for Stockham Post in St. Louis in an American Legion State Tournament.
+As a high school player in 1943, Yogi Berra was the player to hit a home run over the 420 foot wall in center field.
+He was playing for the Stockham Post in St. Louis in an American Legion State Tournament.

-Stan Musial, playing for the Springfield Cardinals had 10 hits in a four game series in May 1941, as his team swept the Saints.
-He would later go on to Rochester in the AA International League and then to the parent St. Louis Cardinals before the 1941 season was over.
+Stan Musial, playing for the Springfield Cardinals, had 10 hits in a four-game series in May 1941, as his team swept the Saints.
+He would later go on to Rochester in the AA International League, and then to the parent St. Louis Cardinals before the 1941 season was over.

 Weaver, the Hall of Fame Manager for the Baltimore Orioles played 2nd base for the 1949 St. Joseph Cardinals.
-He hit .282 and had the second best fielding average among the league’s second baseman.
+He hit .282 and had the second-best fielding average among the league’s second baseman.
 Contrary to some published reports, Weaver was not married at home plate at Phil Welch Stadium.
 He did get married that season in St. Joseph, but it was at the First English Lutheran Church, (now First Lutheran).
 He played that night and had three hits.